 Three instants of time are considered, $t=0$, $t=3/ \omega_{0}$ and $t=6/ \omega_{0}$.
-FIG. \ref{RedWignerg0} illustrates the "pure beating" case $\gamma=0$, that is, when both oscillators are protected from the environment, and we can see the $n=1$ state being transfered from one oscillator to the other.
-On the other hand, FIG. \ref{RedWigner} illustrates the decoherence induced by chosing for instance $\gamma = \omega_{0}/4$, thus unprotecting one of the oscillators.
+Fig. \ref{RedWignerg0} illustrates the ``pure beating'' case $\gamma=0$, that is, when both oscillators are protected from the environment, and we can see the $n=1$ state being transfered from one oscillator to the other.
+On the other hand, Fig. \ref{RedWigner} illustrates the decoherence induced by chosing for instance $\gamma = \omega_{0}/4$, thus unprotecting one of the oscillators.
 Although the beating is still visible, both reduced Wigner functions will eventually become fully positive, illustrating the positivity effect contained in (\ref{Wigev2b}).

-The chosen initial state semiclasically corresponds to Bohr's first trajectory in the phase space of the protected oscillator.
+The chosen initial state corresponds semiclassically to Bohr's first excited trajectory in the phase space of the protected oscillator.
 Then its time evolution is also shown, in order to emphasize its relevance to the form of reduced Wigner functions.
-Its projection on its, initial, protected plane, is shown in orange, whereas its projection on the unprotected plane is shown in green.
-As the beating goes on, the trajectory "migrates" to the unprotected plane.
-As dissipation goes on, the trajectory, as both its projections, get smaller.
+Its projection on its initial protected plane, is shown in orange, whereas its projection on the unprotected plane is shown in green.